aregee/etlp/README.md

 In this example, we define two processors: one for reading from an S3 source and writing to stdout, and another for reading from the S3 source and writing to a Postgres database.
 The etlp-app is initialized with both processors as components, and then each processor is started with the respective command.

 ## Getting Started
-To get started with the ETLP library, follow the instructions in the official documentation (replace the link with the actual link to the documentation).
+To get started with the ETLP library, follow the instructions in the official documentation.

 ## Contributing
 We welcome contributions from the community!
-Please feel free to submit issues and pull requests on our GitHub repository (replace the link with the actual link to the repository).
+Please feel free to submit issues and pull requests on our GitHub [repository](https://github.com/aregee/etlp).

 ## License